opendefensecloud/artifact-conduit/docs/operator-manual/workflow-config.md

 !!! note

-    Parameters can come from `ArtifactWorkflow` and `ArtifactType`.
-These parameters are merged when creating the Argo Workflow with `ArtifactType` taking precedence over `ArtifactWorkflow`.
+    Parameters can come from the `Order` and `ArtifactType`.
+These parameters are merged when creating the `ArtifactWorkflow` with `ArtifactType` taking precedence over `Order`.

 However the source and destination secrets are mounted at `/secret/src/` and `/secret/dst/` respectively.
 If no secret was provided an emptyDir is mounted to make sure Argo Workflows continue to work.